 Consumers want and expect content from businesses.
 In fact, 90 percent of users expect brands to provide content, according to Oberlo.

-Other studies revealed 80 percent said they genuinely enjoy learning about a company through content.
+Other studies revealed that 80 percent of respondents genuinely enjoy learning about a company through content.
 Seventy percent prefer learning about your company through content instead of ads.
 With most people skipping TV advertisements and declining to engage with direct email marketing, content has become an indispensable digital marketing tool for business owners.

 Quality Content Is the Name of the Game